pbek/QOwnNotes/webpage/src/nl/getting-started/command-line-snippet-manager.md

 # Command-line Snippet Manager

-Download the [QOwnNotes Command-line Snippet Manager](https://github.com/qownnotes/qc/releases) to **execute command snippets stored in notes** in QOwnNotes from the command line.
+You can use the [QOwnNotes Command-line Snippet Manager](https://github.com/qownnotes/qc) to **execute command snippets stored in notes** in QOwnNotes from the command line.

 ![qc](/img/qc.png)